thegostev/thegostev/README.md

 ### Hi there 👋

-Having years of experience creating products for developers and B2B and B2C ones.
+Having years of experience creating products for developers, B2B and B2C ones.

 Community building, growing and harnessing is a fantastic job product-wise (in IndyRiot I was a part of community product development).
 It’s even more exciting if it’s a developers community as it’s something very close to my previous experience:

-- At Diligences ([https://diligences.com](https://diligences.com/)) software developers we’re main users of our products and the main stakeholders as I used Product-Led Growth (PLG) framework to drive onboarding, adoption and retention.
-- At CKAN ([https://ckan.org](https://ckan.org/)) core development team drives maintenance and development of the platform (https://github.com/ckan).
-As a Contributing Product Manager I facilitated alignment, created vector via buy-in and worked on easier accessibility of the project for developers.

 Leading the product for me goes through a process of formulating or evolving product vision that influences product strategy that defines product roadmap.
 I have experience managing this cycle in full adding GIST framework to combine agile software development, OKR’s and flexibility in target settings.